xlumzee/xlumzee/README.md

 <h1 align="center">Hi 👋, I'm Amulya Saxena</h1>
 <h3 align="center">Data Scientist and Scuba Diver</h3>
 <h4 align="center">Driven by curiosity, eager self-learner, OpenSource contributor, currently searching for a Data Scientist role where I could fully employ my analytical, programming and communication skills </h4>
 <h4 align="center">Passionate about developing and deploying machine learning models.
 Proficient in using Python for data analysis and machine learning tasks.
 Skilled in data visualization tools to communicate insights effectively.
-Familiar with  with cloud platforms such as Azure and Google Cloud.
+Familiar with  with cloud platforms such as AWS and Google Cloud.
 I want to drive decision-making and solve problems using data. </h4>